 While e-cigarettes contain far fewer toxins than combustible cigarettes, they are not free of toxins and still deliver harmful chemicals.

 EXPOSURE TO E-LIQUID

-Accidental exposure to or ingestion of e-liquids can be very dangerous and, in the case of accidental swallowing or injection, even fatal.
+- Accidental exposure or ingestion of e-liquids can be very dangerous and even fatal in case of accidental swallowing or injection.

-Defective, poorly manufactured and improperly modified e-cigarettes have been known to explode and cause injury.
+- Defective, poorly manufactured and improperly modified e-cigarettes have also been known to explode and cause injury.
 The rate of explosions is unknown, but both hospitals and burn centers have reported injuries from e-cigarettes.